What is veterinary medicine?

 The goals of veterinary medicine are to practice preventive medicine to keep animals in good health, to diagnose and treat sick animals, and to counsel owners, community leaders and the public about maintaining the health of animals.

 Veterinarians also provide for the health of the human population by controlling animal diseases such as rabies and mad cow disease.
 Also, they inspect our meats, fish and milk to keep these foods safe for us.

 The pre-veterinary program will give you a solid introduction to the concepts, terminology, and current advances in this field.

 What are the features of Casper’s program?

 The pre-professional education pathway

 This is a transfer program.
 What does that mean?
-This Associate of Science (A.S.) degree program prepare students for entry into a bachelor's degree program and/or for application directly into their identified area of professional schooling.
+This Associate of Science (A.S.) degree program prepares students for entry into a bachelor’s degree program and/or for application directly into their identified area of professional schooling.